syswonder/ruxgo/apps/redis/README.md

 cd redis-7.0.12/src && ./mkreleasehdr.sh && cd ../..
 ```

-Then, you need to copy `config_linux.toml` from `ruxgo/apps/redis/local` and place it in the `redis-7.0.12/` directory you just downloaded.
+Then, you need to copy `config_linux.toml` from `ruxgo/apps/redis/local` and place it in the `redis-7.0.12/` directory that you just downloaded.

 Finally, cd into `redis-7.0.12`/ and execute the following commands to build and run it: